gatling/gatling/src/sphinx/quickstart.rst

 All you have to do now is to browse the application:

+  1. Enter 'Search' tag
-  1. Go to the website: http://computer-database.heroku.com/
+  2. Go to the website: http://computer-database.heroku.com/
-  2. Search for models with 'macbook' in their name.
+  3. Search for models with 'macbook' in their name.
-  3. Open one of the matching model by clicking on it name.
+  4. Select 'Macbook pro'.
+  5. Enter 'Browse' tag
-  4. Go back to home page.
+  6. Go back to home page.
-  5. Iterates through the model pages by clicking on ``Next`` button.
+  7. Iterates several times through the model pages by clicking on ``Next`` button.
+  8. Enter 'Edit' tag
-  6. Create a new computer model:
+  9. Create a new computer model:

     * Click on ``Add new computer``.
     * Fill the form.